Skenderija Complex

 - Location: City centre, left bank of the Miljacka River.

-- Architects: Živorad Janković, Halid Muhasilović, and Slava (Ognjen) Malkin.
+- Architects: Živorad Janković, Halid Muhasilović, and engineer Ognjeslav Malkin.

-- 1972 Core: Dom Mladih (Youth House) and Mirza Delibašić Hall.
+- 1972 Core: Dom Mladih (Youth House) and Mirza Delibašić Hall (Main Hall).

 - Olympic Expansion: Ledena dvorana (Ice Hall) and Privredni grad shopping centre (completed 1983).